- Animation Age Ghetto: One of the biggest breakouts.

 - Some fans don't want Pixar to make sequels, some do, and some don't really want them to but are okay with them being made anyway.
 Similarly, almost every individual unreleased sequel has a similar break between those anticipating and dreading them.

 - Fans noticed all of Pixar's movies were all male-lead and started asking for some films starring women and girls to balance it out.
 Pixar has since responded with Brave, Inside Out, and Finding Dory.
 The fandom seems split on whether the first one is a positive step forward or not, being criticized as a stereotypical princess movie.
-Fortunately, the latter two did much better critically and financially, with Finding Dory even becoming the highest-grossing animated movie of its time (in terms of the North American box office).
+Fortunately, the latter two did much better critically and financially, with Finding Dory even becoming the highest-grossing animated movie of all time domestically.

 - A more positive example: which Pixar film is the best?
 One might think this would have an easy answer, but because most of their output from the beginning has been well-reviewed and amassed a hugely dedicated following, you can't call one film their best without it being a disservice to all the others.

-- On whether Pixar has managed to get out of their Dork Age; some people feel that they have due to the universal acclaim of Inside Out and very positive reception of Finding Dory, but others feel that they begun to get out of it with that film, with The Good Dinosaur and Cars 3 widely being considered So Okay, It's Average and Finding Dory still being seen as slightly below Pixar standards.
+- On whether Pixar has managed to get out of their Dork Age; some people feel that they have due to the universal acclaim of Inside Out and very positive reception of Finding Dory, but others feel that they begun to get out of it with that film, with The Good Dinosaur and Cars 3 widely being considered So Okay, It's Average.